 At the core of most faith traditions is the prophetic call to feed the hungry and shelter the homeless.
 The Family Promise network allows congregations of all faiths in the Kingsport area to respond to the needs of homeless families in a coordinated way.
-It provides the opportunity to draw together in shared mission an interfaith community that builds hope and touches the lives of both those who volunteer and those whom they serve.
+It provides the opportunity to draw together in a shared mission, an interfaith community that builds hope and touches the lives of both those who volunteer and those whom they serve.

 There are three ways to become a Network Congregation.